ogartaganis/blockchain-developer-bootcamp-final-project/README.md

 < ___ IMAGE ___ >

+ALSO!
+The UI is informing us how many legit serial numbers are left.
+Covers the "read from the smart contract" part of the requirements.

 ### Verifying
 Similar to the app in Fig.1, the reverse process is going to be used to verify the validity of the QR code, bringing back the name of the person that has registered said serial number.
 The one verifying then can check the ID that the person is going to be holding.